 The Imagination Festival is divided into four 90 minute sessions, based on school groups.
 Red Hill classes are split across four sessions.
 Please refer to the sessions listed in the parent portal to find out which session your child’s class is in.
-We suggest you arrive 15 minutes early to sign in, and stay until the end of the session, though you are welcome to leave once your child has received their award.
+We suggest you arrive 15 minutes early to sign in, and stay until the end of the session as we will have games and feedback towards the end of the session.

 How do I sign my child up to take part?

 Your child must be enrolled in a weekly Speak Up program to attend the Imagination Festival.
-You will also need to register your child to take part via the parent portal registrations take place over a weekend – you only have 72 hours to register!!
-Registrations open at 9am on Friday 27th of April, and close at 9am on Monday 30th of April.
+You will also need to register your child to take part via the parent portal registrations close on Friday 3rd of May, 2019.

 How much does it cost for my child to take part?

 Participation in the Imagination Festival is included in your child’s Speak Up membership.
 There are no additional fees to take part.
 Please note that when you are registering your child, the system will run you through what looks like a shopping cart, but as this is a free event, you will not be charged.

 What should my child wear on the day?